ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 For More Information

-1. smx User's Guide - See Chapter 16, More on Tasks
+1. smx User's Guide - See Chapter 16, One-Shot Tasks.

-2. smx Reference Manual - See stop versions of smx services
+2. smx Reference Manual - See stop versions of smx services.

 Please contact me with any comments or questions about this article.